GTMStack

 Email deliverability doesn’t exist in isolation.
 It’s one component of a broader multi-channel SDR operation.
 When deliverability is strong, email becomes a reliable base layer that supports your phone, LinkedIn, and other channel efforts.

-When deliverability is weak, everything suffers — because most multi-channel sequences start with email.
+When deliverability is weak, everything suffers.
+Most multi-channel sequences start with email.
 If that first touch never arrives, the follow-up call feels completely cold, and the LinkedIn message has no context to reference.

-That’s why we emphasize deliverability as a prerequisite in our SDR operations platform setup.
-Get the infrastructure right before you scale volume.
+That’s why we emphasize deliverability as a prerequisite before scaling volume.
 Teams that skip deliverability setup and jump straight to sending 1,000 emails per day spend months recovering from problems that were preventable.

 Stay in the loop